Therapy for Parents Who Feel Like They’re Holding It All Together (Barely)

 As a certified perinatal mental health therapist (PMH-C), I specialize in helping new parents navigate the emotional load that comes with this season of life.

-This is more than just a rough patch—it’s a time of intense identity change, emotional upheaval, and pressure.
+This is more than just a rough patch—it’s a time of intense identity change, big emotions, and pressure.
 Therapy can help you feel more grounded, connected, and supported.

 As a Mom of 3, I Get It